Sports in the Las Vegas metropolitan area: Motorsports

-On March 30, 2022, Formula One announced that it would return to Las Vegas for the Las Vegas Grand Prix beginning in 2023.
+The Las Vegas Grand Prix has been held at the Las Vegas Strip Circuit since 2023.
 The inaugural race was held on November 18, 2023.

 Professional wrestling

 Over the years, Las Vegas has housed many wrestling events for WWE such as WrestleMania IX at Caesars Palace, No Way Out (2001), Vengeance (2005), Monday Night Raw, and No Way Out (2008) housed at the Thomas and Mack Center.
 Both Money in the Bank (2016) and Elimination Chamber (2018) took place at T-Mobile Arena.
 In recent years SummerSlam (2021) was held at the Allegiant Stadium and Money in the Bank (2022) was held at the MGM Grand Garden Arena.

 WrestleMania 41 was held in Las Vegas on April 19 and 20, 2025 at the Allegiant Stadium.
-WrestleMania 42 will be held on April 18 and 19, 2026 at the Allegiant Stadium.
+WrestleMania 42 was held on April 18 and 19, 2026 at the Allegiant Stadium.

 Las Vegas also hosted World Championship Wrestling's Halloween Havoc from 1996 to 2000 and TNA Wrestling's TNA Impact! along with numerous Ring of Honor Pay Per View and televised events including the 13th and 14th Anniversary Shows, along with Death Before Dishonor XIV and Death Before Dishonor XV.

 AEW's inaugural Double or Nothing pay-per-view was held at the MGM Grand Garden Arena in 2019 and 2024.
 The event took place at the T-Mobile Arena on 2022 and 2023.